dgru/phylogenetics-scripts/README.md

 # Fournier_Lab
-Scripts Related to Phylogenetic Analyses (for cluster-related scripts see "Cluster")
+Scripts related to phylogenetic analyses in the Fournier Lab.
+For additional MIT cluster-related scripts and standard job submission scripts, see "cluster" repository.